 When it comes to my walk of faith, non-denominational doesn’t begin to describe it.
-Though those are the churches I gravitate to, my experience has been broadened from birth by having a Jewish father and a Christian mother, by circumstances and by the Holy Spirit.
+Though raised Episcopalian, my experience was broadened from birth by having a Jewish father and a Christian mother, by circumstances and by the Holy Spirit.
 I’d like to point out that Paul was this way, too.
 Though raised a devout Jew, who considered most people untouchable, he later developed a Heinz 57 approach to accepting and embracing people of all backgrounds.
 Like him, I can declare that everything I was in the flesh pales in stature and importance compared to the new creation that is now me.

 I’m prone to dreams and visions.
-In my 20s, while living in NYC, I asked for and got a vision of God’s love that lasted three days.
+For one example, in my 20s, while living in NYC, I asked for and got a vision of God’s love that lasted three days.
 Everywhere I went I saw people as if looking at them from another dimension; I saw their hearts and I heard their thoughts.
 Most were rushing, rushing, rushing, and the Lord said, ‘they are rushing to the end of their lives.”
 I felt the heart and soul of God, calling to them, wanting them to turn and listen.
-I couldn’t have shaken that living holographic experience.
+It was like a living holographic experience.
 I remember when it lifted.
 I woke up one morning and it was gone.
 I actually missed that thick Presence.
 I was forever changed, able to love others in a new way.
-I had been working in investment banking and freelancing as a writer.
-My employer had offered to pay for an MBA and I had gained acceptance at a reputable university.
-But my priorities were changed.
-I felt a call to the ministry.
-In retrospect, I understand now that I was simply being called to reprioritize everything I had ever believed and understood.
+This has grown, so that now, I even like most people.
+God has given me the gift of seeing in others something of what He saw when He made them.

 Living in reliance on the Holy Spirit is possible for anyone, and is one of the main themes of most of my writing.
-It’s very much like building a muscle: it takes practice to get clarity.
-At first it can be like groping in the dark.
-Seek the Kingdom and the guidance will get stronger.
-The balance of how and where you will be called to spend your time will be different from other people, yet the principles of the Kingdom will be the same.
+It’s very much like building a muscle: clarity comes with the practice of prayer and searching the scriptures.
+How and where you will be called to apply yourself will be different from other people, yet the principles of the Kingdom will be the same.
 There’s that theme of diversity again.

-We’re never gonna be perfect, yet it is my hope that you, dear Reader, know that you are loved by the One who made you, when you read my books.
-That these stories of mine inspire you to follow the Almighty’s leading to do much of what you were put on this earth to do, somehow.
-It may not be what you’re thinking you should do, or what others have told you to do, it will be what you hear you are to do as you fellowship with the Father through the Holy Spirit.
+It is my hope that you, dear Reader, know that you are loved by the One who made you, and that, when you read my books you are inspired to follow the Almighty’s leading to discover and do much of what you were put on this earth to do, or to make a start somehow.
 That experience is the greatest blessing, from which flows everything else perfect and good for this life and eternity.

 Danyelle Wolfe Read